 Blue Dart has supported the plantation of trees that have an over-arching social impact objective that will benefit Rural Communities (in Nimbhora, Maharashtra; Chittor, Andhra Pradesh; Kheda, Gujarat) and Tribals (Koraput, Odisha) and for the creation of employment and sustainability in the eco-tourism sector in the eastern state of Sikkim.

 Trees planted for uplifting local communities especially tribal groups are significant because they aim to create employment for the members of such communities that are being forced to resettle in urban centers to earn a livelihood.
 The communities use the fruit, flowers, leaves, and bark of the trees for food, medicine and fodder–for their own consumption as well as their livestock.
 Take for example moringa oleifera, best known for giving the world drumsticks.
 Each tree can yield between 200-400 pods per season.
 With minimum selling price being set at INR 25-30 per kg by the Indian government, rural communities in Nimbhora, Maharashtra stand to profit a great deal by the sale of moringa.
-The revenue from the sale of moringa are allocated to the public coffers and invested in the development of the village as a whole.
+The revenue from the sale of moringa is allocated to the public coffers and invested in the development of the village as a whole.
 The trees have a life cycle of about 15-20 years and yield produce all year round.

 Amla or the Indian gooseberry is also a good source of income for tribal communities as well.
 They are heavy-fruiting trees that can grow in semi-arid conditions yielding a dense output with minimum effort and low maintenance.
 Amla is used in Ayurvedic medicine and in making healthy concoctions such as chavanprash and triphala.
 Amla is used abundantly in traditional non-allopathic medicine.
 Because of its use in producing natural remedies and in the production of shampoo, dyes, oils etc. there is a great demand for the fruit in rural and urban markets.
 Communities that harvest amla stand to earn a substantial income from its sale.

 Tribal communities living in Koraput, Odisha find themselves largely dependent on agro-forestry due to the tense political climate that prevails in the region.
-Grow-Trees.com CEO Mr. Bikrant Tiwary recounts that interaction with tribals in Koraput revealed a community that was in dire need of sustainable employment and wherewithal to stay independent of resources that come from towns and cities due to strained access.
-Essentials such as medicine, food, fuel and fodder for livestock are all derived from the neighboring forests.
+Grow-Trees.com CEO Mr Bikrant Tiwary recounts that interaction with tribals in Koraput revealed a community that was in dire need of sustainable employment and wherewithal to stay independent of resources that come from towns and cities due to strained access.
+Essentials such as medicine, food, fuel and fodder for livestock are all derived from the neighbouring forests.
 The locals use tendu patta or leaves of the tendu tree to craft plates and make beedi for consumption and sale in small markets close by.
 The villagers are also educated on the benefits of growing local species of plants and trees on their lands as opposed to only commercially viable trees that take a toll on the soil and wildlife.
 The use of branches of trees for fuel, and for creating art and handicrafts; using flowers to make dyes; and using fruit to ferment or pickle for sale in local and urban markets are some of the ways in which forests are a trove of income-generating opportunities for local communities.

 Similarly, communities in Dalapchand in Eastern Sikkim are dependent on forests and its endemic biodiversity to attract tourists thereby, improving the standard of living among the regional communities living there.
 The plantation of trees at the Periphery of Pangolakha Wildlife Sanctuary will, as the trees mature, help preserve the ecological integrity of the forest land surrounding the Pangolakha Wildlife Sanctuary and add to the natural beauty of the state–a major draw for visitors.
 Sikkim is home to a variety of rhododendrons, alpine lakes, unique species of moths and butterflies, 588 different types of orchids and a plethora of medicinal plants that create an ecosystem different from others.